ElektraInitiative/libelektra/doc/VISION.md

 ## Configuration Management

-We envision, that instead a key/value interface allows us to change any configuration value as desired.
+We envision, that instead a key-value interface allows us to change any configuration value as desired.